nanovms/nanos/README.md

 ### Getting Started

 Please use the [ops](https://ops.city) orchestrator to run your applications with Nanos unless you plan on hacking on Nanos itself.
+Many ready-to-use examples for running applications on Nanos using ops are available [here](https://github.com/nanovms/ops-examples).

 ### Building/Running

-It is highly encouraged to use [ops](https://github.com/nanovms/ops) to build and run your applications using Nanos unless you are planning on modifying Nanos.
-[OPS](https://ops.city) provides sensible defaults for most users and incorporates our understanding of how to appropriately best use Nanos.
+It is highly encouraged to use [ops](https://github.com/nanovms/ops) to build and run your applications using Nanos unless you are planning on modifying Nanos. [ops](https://ops.city) provides sensible defaults for most users and incorporates our understanding of how to appropriately best use Nanos.
 It is also currently highly coupled to Nanos.